sonnguyen89/belly-button-challenge/readme.md

 ## Contributing

 Contributions to this repository are welcome!
-If you have any useful SQL queries or improvements to existing ones, please feel free to submit a pull request.
+If you have any useful Javascript codes or improvements to existing ones, please feel free to submit a pull request.

 Before contributing, please ensure that your code adheres to the repository's coding standards and practices.